 Puppies under four months of age can hold it in their crate for a maximum of three hours.
 But ideally, they should be let out every 1 – 2 hours.
 Puppies four to five months old, a maximum of four hours.
 If a puppy is crated too long, they may start having accidents in the crate.

-No dog should be crated more than six hours per day.
+No dog should be ever be crated more than five or six hours per day.
 If you need to be away longer than this, there are a few things you can do:

 -Pick a room of your house, like the kitchen, and “dog-proof” it so that you can confine your dog here.